ArduPilot/ardupilot_wiki/plane/source/docs/introduction.rst

 All of us involved with this project care a great deal about the privacy and safety of those whom we share this planet with.
 Please be a good steward of this technology.
-It is the product of many evenings and weekends, we make it available for benevolent us.
+It is the product of many evenings and weekends, we make it available for benevolent use.